 I have been drawing all of my life, and have designed logos, theatre programs, copyright submission drawings and illustrations for various individuals, schools and organizations.
 I studied Studio Art at Southern CT State University with Keith Hatcher, Arthur Guagliumi and others, as well as privately with illustrator Karen Wheeler.
+In addition, I apprenticed with dinnerware designer Lesley Roy.
 I believe in lifelong learning, and continue to study both independently, and in cooperation with other professional artists.

 In addition, I have taught art at New Haven Department of Parks and Recreation during a summer youth theatre program, at Visual Expressions Art School and Gallery in Cedar Hill, Texas, and privately.
 I have been an Art Speaker at Bowie High School (Arlington, Texas Independent School District)in "faux encaustic techniques".

 My preferred drawing media are: pencil, pen and ink, and mixed media.
 I use pencil drawings as the basis for my painting and encaustic work, as well as my glass etching work.
 I also use watercolor pencils to enhance my paintings.
 I am never without some sort of drawing material.